Study Medicine In UK For International Students

 English Language Proficiency

 You must be proficient in the English language.
-Even for any other subjects, it's generally not possible to study in the UK without it.
+Even for other subjects, studying in the UK is generally impossible without it.
 Medical terms are already difficult.
 So, an English proficiency test is a must.

 If English is not your first language, you must pass a language test exam, like IELTS or TOEFL.
 Almost all medical schools in the UK require a minimum score of 7-7.5 in IELTS.
 For TOEFL, it should be between 92-100.